 While the marital, parenting, career, social and moral flaws of these characters are put out for all to see, there are no physical flaws noticeable – anywhere.
 This sends a dangerous message to mature adult women – no matter how amoral you may be, ultra thin and pretty are what counts most.
 Many believe that eating disorders only affect teens, but these types of messages put just as much pressure on women 30 and older to uphold the ideal physical appearance, regardless of age.

-Two renowned treatment centers for females with eating disorders, Remuda Ranch in Arizona and Renfrew Center in Pennsylvania, have seen a tremendous increase in women over 30 seeking inpatient treatment.
-Since 2001, each facility has seen about a 35% increase in admissions of women over 30 years old.
-Some of this increase is from women who have had chronic eating disorders finally seeking treatment, but much of it is from women who are developing eating disorders in their 30’s and older.
+For two decades, treatment centers around the country have seen a tremendous increase in women over 30 seeking inpatient treatment for eating disorders.
+Facilities have seen about a 35% increase in these types of admissions.
+Some of this is due to women who have had chronic eating disorders finally seeking treatment, but much of it is from women who are developing eating disorders in their 30’s and older.

-Unfortunately, grown women are not immune to the powerful media images of sexy, toned, tanned, cellulite-free 30- and 40-somethings idealized on television, in magazines, the tabloids, movies and makeover shows.
-With normal aging comes wrinkles, redistribution of body fat, sagging and softer body parts, but you would never know it by viewing the various media.
+Unfortunately, mature women are not immune to the powerful media images of sexy, toned, tanned, cellulite-free 30- and 40-somethings idealized on television, in magazines, the tabloids, movies and makeover shows.
+With normal aging come wrinkles, redistribution of body fat and sagging and softer body parts, but you would never know it by viewing the various media.
 Any 30- or 40-something who dares to compare herself to the liposuctioned, tummy-tucked, face-lifted, Botoxed, breast-lifted celebrities will most surely be disappointed with her appearance.

-Eating disorders at older ages also mirrors eating disorders in adolescents in other ways.
+Eating disorders at older ages also mirror eating disorders in adolescents in other ways.
 Often times eating disorders during adolescence are a way to stay young or “little,” and to prevent having to grow up and face the responsibilities that come with adulthood.
-Similarly, when you’re in your 30’s, 40’s and 50’s and don’t look like the beauty ideal, there may be a great sense of loss and feelings of being old, undesired and useless.
-Eating disorders can surface in attempts to stay young and delay the normal process of aging, menopause and the reality of losing certain aspects of youth.
+Similarly, when you’re in your 30’s, 40’s and 50’s and don’t look like the beauty ideal, there may be a great sense of loss along with feelings of being old, undesirable and useless.
+Eating disorders can surface in attempt to stay young and delay the normal process of aging, menopause and the reality of losing certain aspects of youth.

-Adolescents typically don’t realize that the weight, body fat and other physical changes they experience are part of normal development and not indicators of getting fat.
-Older women also try to delay the weight and physical changes that come with peri-menopause and menopause because of the intolerance for any weight gain they have learned through years of conditioning that thin is the only acceptable way to be.
+Adolescents typically don’t realize that the weight, body fat and other physical changes they experience are part of normal development and are not indicators of getting fat.
+Older women also try to delay the weight and physical changes that come with peri-menopause, menopause and post-menopause because of the intolerance for any weight gain they have learned through years of conditioning that thin is the only acceptable way to be.

-Regardless of what age an eating disorder begins, they are treatable.
-Because older women have more life experience, coping skills, and other strengths a teenager doesn’t have, it is believed they recover faster than younger women.
+Regardless of what age an eating disorder begins, all types are treatable.
+Because older women have more life experience, coping skills and other strengths a teenager doesn’t have, it is believed they may recover faster than younger women.
 The key is to get treatment as soon as possible, since the longer the eating disorder persists at any age, the more difficult it is to change engrained thoughts and behaviors.